melmi/Shiva/readme.md

 ### Dependent Properties

-Consider a case that we want to have a `FullName` property in our ViewModel like this:
+Consider the case that we want to have a `FullName` property in our VM like this:

 ```csharp
         public string FullName { get { return Model.FirstName + " " + Model.LastName; } }
 ```

 We can tell `Shiva` that whenever `FirstName` or `LastName` properties changed, it should fire `PropertyChanged` event for this event, too.
 Again in the constructor we will have:

 ```csharp
 	   Configuration.Property(() => FullName)